efaisal/ladang/docs/source/tutorial.rst

 Tutorial: ladang - inotify Made Easy
 ====================================

-You are only 6 steps away to fully utilize ladang:
+You are only 6 steps away to fully utilize ladang.
+In this tutorial we will monitor a directory for all possible inotify events.

 Step One
 --------